Michael Mann: Directorial style

-Mann's trademarks include powerfully-lit nighttime scenes and unusual scores, such as Tangerine Dream in Thief and the new-age score to Manhunter.
+Mann's trademarks include powerfully-lit nighttime scenes and unusual scores, such as Tangerine Dream's for Thief and the new-age score to Manhunter.

 Dante Spinotti is a frequent cinematographer of Mann's films.
 F. X. Feeney describes Mann's body of work in DGA Quarterly as "abundantly energetic in its precision and variety" and "psychologically layered".

 IndieWires 2014 retrospective of the director's filmography focused on the intensity of Mann's ongoing interest in "stories pitting criminals against those who seek to put them behind bars (Heat, Public Enemies, Thief, Collateral, Miami Vice).
 His films frequently suggest that in fact, at the top of their respective games, crooks and cops are not so dissimilar as men: they each live and die by their own codes and they each recognize themselves in the other."

 Mann's films have been noted for their realism when it comes to capturing the sounds of gunfire, with him preferring to use raw audio captured from the scene, rather than a sound mix.
 Many of his films feature practical effects to produce the action scenes, with actors attending boot camps for weapons handling and firing 'full load' blanks in scenes to accurately represent the sound of live ammunition.

 Personal life

-Mann's daughter Ami Canaan Mann is also a film director and producer.
+Mann and his wife, Summer Mann, married in 1974.
+They have 4 daughters, including film director and producer Ami Canaan Mann.

 Filmography

-Mann has directed 12 theatrical feature films.
-His full filmography includes numerous other works.
+Mann has directed 14 feature films.